Summary

 # Typical output: "Avg wait: 24.87 min over ~1500 customers"

-Notice the elegance: twenty lines and you have a full stochastic simulation with event-driven resource contention.
-The with server.request() as req: yield req pattern is idiomatic SimPy — it acquires the resource, automatically releases it when the with block exits, and handles queueing for you.
+The elegance is notable: twenty lines suffice for a full stochastic simulation with event-driven resource contention.
+The with server.request() as req: yield req pattern is idiomatic SimPy.
+It acquires the resource, automatically releases it when the with block exits, and handles queueing internally.

 Example 2: Hospital Emergency Room

 A real ER has multiple resource pools and priority-based routing.
-Patients go through triage first, then compete for a doctor and a bed.
+Patients undergo triage first and then compete for a doctor and a bed.
 Severity 1 (critical) patients preempt severity 3 (mild).

 import simpy